-This Cowgirl Salad will forever change your salad game!
+This Cowgirl Salad will forever change your salad game – meal salads are the best!
 I know that’s a big statement, but I’m prime time in LOVE with this one and I know you will be too!

 Confession: I’ve always loved the Santa-Fe Salad from Earl’s.
 There’s something so incredibly satisfying about it.
 The combination of sweet and salty and spicy has me weak in the knees.
 I’ve wanted to re-create it for years… why it took me so long to make this copycat version is beyond me!